 Progress indicators can be used in basket abandonment emails to highlight how long customers have left to checkout, or how much more they need to spend to qualify for free delivery.

 Using Progress Bars provides a visual cue for customers.
-If they’re close to abandoning, it can show them that the form or purchase is almost completed, offering encouragement to continue.
+If they’re close to abandoning, it can show them the form or purchase is almost completed, offering encouragement to continue.

 In other situations, it can help to improve average order values by providing reasons to add more shopping baskets.
 A Progress Bar which tells them they can have free shipping if they spend £10 more encourages people to add more shopping baskets.